 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-All communities have applied for that program, and we have communities like Iqaluit and Pond Inlet, and they are focusing on the High Arctic and they have received additional requests.
+Your response was that all communities have applied for that program.
+We have communities like Iqaluit and Pond Inlet, and you are now focusing on the High Arctic and you have received additional requests.

-Perhaps the minister will agree; I want to see development and the jobs that will come with it for the communities.
-The question I want to ask the minister: as you said, all communities want to receive funding.
-Will the have-nots be a priority with respect to marine infrastructure?
+I wonder if I can get a commitment from the minister.
+I would like to get a commitment, as I want to see economic activity that can create many jobs for the communities.
+My question for the minister is this: as you said that all communities have submitted a request, will priority be given to the have-not communities that requested marine infrastructure?

 I want to see progress made as well in the smaller communities.
-Can the minister agree with me: the request by the hamlet, as you mentioned earlier, yes.

-Yes, I think I asked you a two-part question, how many have requested and how many will go ahead with the projects.
+Can the minister agree with me...?
+As you mentioned earlier, the hamlet has submitted their request.
+I think I'm asking you a two-part question.
+How many communities have submitted proposals and where can they initiate their proposals?
 Thank you, Mr. Speaker.

 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
-The feasibility study that we're conducting under the Oceans Protection Plan to do all the feasibilities for the docks for all communities that don't have docks is there have been delays in trying to get that study done, but the priority had been for, I believe there were ten communities that were selected along with, I believe, the eight remaining other communities that don't have docks and we're still committed to getting that feasibility study done.
+The feasibility study that we're conducting under the Oceans Protection

+Plan to do all the feasibilities for the docks for all communities that don't have docks is there have been delays in trying to get that study done, but the priority had been for, I believe there were ten communities that were selected along with, I believe, the eight remaining other communities that don't have docks and we're still committed to getting that feasibility study done.
 We were planning on going to each community and that was supposed to be last summer and it was not physically possible.
 I'm expecting that this has been modified and should be prepared for my review.
 Thank you, Mr. Speaker.